ku1a/ku1a/README.md

 - gaming 🎮🕹 pew pew

-## My goals for 2023
+## My goals for 2024
+- Read one book every month for the whole year
-- Read at least 15 books
+- Build at least 4 projects, one every 3 months
-- Get personal website up and running
-- Go full-time as a software engineer
-- Get AWS Certified
+- Get at least 1 High Distinction
-- Run my first game of Dungeons & Dragons

 ## My socials
 **LinkedIn:** www.linkedin.com/in/tony-lam-6b2b40201